GravityKit/GravityExport-Lite/readme.txt

 == Changelog ==

-= 1.3.2 (WIP) =
+= 1.4.0 (WIP) =
+* Celebration: 1000+ active installations!
+Whoop!
+That is so awesome!
+Thank you for the support and feedback!
+As a celebration gift I've added some new settings, making the plugin more user-friendly, while maintaining developer-friendliness!
+* Feature / Security: Regenerate url for a form, with fallback to old way.
+But please update all your urls!
+This update also makes the slug more secure and unique by not using the (possibly default) NONCE_SALT.
-* Enhancement: Added error handling to provide better feedback and support
+* Enhancement: Added error handling to provide better feedback and support.
+This way I / we can better help you if you have an issue.

 = 1.3.1 =
 * Enhancement: Added notes per entry.
 Activate with `gfexcel_field_notes_enabled`.